bd-j/prospector/doc/dataformat.rst

 ``"wavelength"``
     The wavelength vector for the spectrum, ndarray.
+    Units are vacuum Angstroms.
+    The model spectrum will be computed for each element of this vector.
     Set to ``None`` if you have no spectrum.
+    If fitting observed frame photometry as well, then these should be observed frame wavelengths.

 ``"spectrum"``
     The flux vector for the spectrum,
     ndarray of same length as the wavelength vector.
+    If absolute spectrophotometry is available,
+    the units of this spectrum should be Janskies divided by 3631 (i.e. maggies).
+    Also the ``rescale_spectrum`` run parameter should be False.

 ``"unc"``
     The uncertainty vector, in units of ``"spectrum"``,